oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 2. Click **+ Service Connection**.

 	There are three options for defining the source of your REST service connection.
-We'll use the first one, **Select from Catalog**, but it's important to know what the other two options do.
+We'll use the first one, **Select from Catalog**, but it's important to know what the other two options do too.
 With these, you can define connections to:
 	 * REST services based on their OpenAPI/Swagger description.
 This can be useful when working with custom objects you created with the Application Composer, which comes with Oracle SaaS.
 	* REST services based on their endpoints.
 This option allows you connect to any REST service available over the internet, which can be useful for integrating with third-party apps.
 		  ![Image alt text](images/serviceoptions.png)